SJGowen/MAGO/README.md

 Notes

 *	A plane may be parked for a few hours or a few days.
-(ArrivalDateTime & DepartureDateTime recorded)
+(ArrivalDateTime & DepartureDateTime recorded for comparison with the GroundTimeEstimate)
 * There are 100 slots, but they are not of the same size,
   *	25 for Jumbos (A380, B747)
   *	50 for Jets (A330, B777)